-- Optimization, in animals, of novel, predominantly non-invasive neurophysiological or behavioral measures reflecting activity of clinically relevant brain processes or functional domains that are disrupted within or across mental illnesses.
+- Optimization, in animals, of novel, predominantly non-invasive neurophysiological and/or behavioral measures reflecting activity of clinically relevant brain processes or functional domains that are disrupted within or across mental illnesses.
 While the neurophysiological/behavioral measures may not be innovative by themselves, their inclusion in a therapeutic development pipeline must be novel.
-Optimization should focus on mirroring testing parameters or measures used in human experiments where human assays exist or developing tests that have potential application in future studies in humans.
+Optimization should focus on mirroring testing parameters or measures used in human experiments where human assays exist, or developing tests that have the potential for future translation to parallel measures in humans.

 - Mechanistic testing of brain processes and/or circuits proposed as key drivers of the neurophysiological or behavioral assay measures.
 For example, a study might include optogenetic or chemogenetic approaches to manipulate specific circuits in combination with in vivo electrophysiological measures to verify circuits contributing to specific EEG power spectral changes elicited by a cognitive challenge.
 Studies in this phase are also expected to test the effects of the same perturbations used in the evaluation phase to assess the relationship between the assay measures and the neural circuits.

 3. What is meant by “predominantly non-invasive” measurements?

-Some degree of invasive manipulation might be necessary in animals to measure something that can be assessed non-invasively in humans.
-For example, human scalp EEG might be best modeled by invasive LFP recordings from animals in some cases.
+Some degree of invasive manipulation might be necessary in animals to measure processes that can be assessed non-invasively in humans.
+For example, human scalp EEG might be best modeled by invasive LFP recordings from animals in some cases

 4. What if the circuits underlying the physiological or behavioral measure are already well established?
 For example, I want to develop an assay using changes in sleep spindles underlying learning as a dependent measure, but the circuits underlying this phenomenon are already well established.
 Do I still need to propose a mechanistic test of the circuit?

-Yes, it is important to validate the physiological and/or behavioral measure and response to perturbations are indeed mediated through the same the proposed circuits.
+Yes, it is important to validate the physiological and/or behavioral measure and determine whether the response to perturbations is indeed mediated through the proposed circuits.